TNH Scholar Prompt System¶

 Default Prompt/Patterns¶

-- default_punctuate.md - Default punctuation pattern
+- default_punctuate.md - Default punctuation prompt

 - default_section.md - Default section analysis pattern